urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 ```

 This is a very simple agent that just has `val`, a number, in its state.
 It will
-take pokes that either increment or decrement the number in its state.
+take pokes that either increment or decrement `val`.
 Here's its `on-poke` arm:

 ```hoon
 ++  on-poke